Grilled Moroccan Chicken

 1. Place chicken breasts between 2 pieces of wax or parchment paper and, using a meat mallet, pound to an even ½-inch thickness.
 (Skip this step if substituting chicken tenderloins.)

 2. Mix all ingredients except chicken together in a small bowl or measuring cup.
 Place pounded chicken breasts inside a 1 gallon zip-lock bag.
 Add marinade to the bag, press air out and seal shut.
 Massage marinade into the breasts until evenly coated.
-Place the bag in a bowl in the refrigerator (to protect against leakage), and let the chicken marinate for 5-6 hours.
+Place the bag in a bowl in the refrigerator (to protect against leakage), and let the chicken marinate in the fridge for at least 5 hours or overnight.

 3. Clean grill and preheat to high.
 Place chicken breasts on grill, spooning marinade over top.
 Grill, covered, for 2-3 minutes per side.
 Do not overcook.